 My job is to make the material as clear and interesting as possible and to help you succeed at your goal of passing this class, transferring, and getting your degree.
 You can count on me to be on time and be prepared and organized.
-You can expect me to be in my office hours ready to help you during office hours.
+You can expect me to be in my office hours ready to help you.
 I will be patient when you are having trouble grasping the material.
 It is my responsibility to assess what you have learned and determine whether you are ready to go on the next level.
-Since math is so cumulative, you will only be successful at the next level if you are very adept at https://doi.org/10.10/ it represents my experienced opinion that you are ready to be successful in the next course.
+Since math is so cumulative, you will only be successful at the next level if you are very adept at his-level.
+If you earn a C or better in this course, it represents my experienced opinion that you are ready to be successful in the next course.
 I do not take this responsibility lightly.
 Sometimes students are frustrated because they feel they understand the material better than their performance on the exams indicates.
 Unfortunately, performance on exams is the only way I have for measuring what you have learned.
-As such, grades are based on performance, not on perceived understanding nor on need nor effort.
+As such, grades are based on performance, not on perceived understanding nor on need.
 I would be doing you a disservice to pass you on to the next course if I feel you are not yet ready to succeed.
-Unless you find a mistake in my grading, please do not ask me to change your grade in the course up (or down).
-You would be wasting your time and mine.